 We teamed up with part-time relationship counsellor and Uber driver Dr. Ofore, and LADbible to create this film.

-Our emoji road safety campaign uses emojis to raises awareness about the dangers of drink driving, drug driving, not wearing a seat belt and using a mobile phone when driving.
+We created a series of social assets which used emojis to raises awareness of the dangers of drink driving, drug driving, not wearing a seat belt and using a mobile phone when driving.
+These were posted organically across THINK! social channels

 Our new road safety campaign has launched a new ad to drive home the amount of information that is missed by people when they’re looking at their phones.